developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to access the Android Quick Settings Panel UI.

-- If the value ***Off*** is chosen, then any attempt by the Device User to enter the Quick Settings Panel is ignored.
+- If the value ***Off*** is chosen, any attempt by the Device User to enter the Quick Settings Panel is ignored.

-- If the value ***On*** is chosen, then attempts by the Device User to enter the Quick Settings Panel is honored and the Quick Settings Panel UI is presented on request.
+- If the value ***On*** is chosen, attempts by the Device User to enter the Quick Settings Panel is honored and the Quick Settings Panel UI is presented on request.

 ### Settings UI Configuration - Allow Device User Control Airplane Mode

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the state of Airplane Mode.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of Airplane Mode is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to change the state of Airplane Mode is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the state of Airplane Mode is honored.
+- If the value ***On*** is chosen, attempts by the Device User to change the state of Airplane Mode is honored.

 ### Settings UI Configuration - Allow Device User Control App Notifications

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to configure which application notifications is generated.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the configuration of application notifications is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to change the configuration of application notifications is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the configuration of application notifications is honored.
+- If the value ***On*** is chosen, attempts by the Device User to change the configuration of application notifications is honored.

 ### Settings UI Configuration - Allow Device User Control Apps

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to enter the AppInfo section of the Settings Menu where applications can be controlled.

-- If the value ***Off*** is chosen, then any attempt by the Device User to enter the AppInfo section of the Settings Menu is ignored.
+- If the value ***Off*** is chosen, any attempt by the Device User to enter the AppInfo section of the Settings Menu is ignored.

-- If the value ***On*** is chosen, then attempts by the Device User to enter the AppInfo section of the Settings is honored.
+- If the value ***On*** is chosen, attempts by the Device User to enter the AppInfo section of the Settings is honored.

 ### Settings UI Configuration - Allow Device User Control Background Data

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the usage of Background WWAN data.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the usage of Background WWAN data is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to change the usage of Background WWAN data is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the usage of Background WWAN data is honored.
+- If the value ***On*** is chosen, attempts by the Device User to change the usage of Background WWAN data is honored.

 ### Settings UI Configuration - Allow Device User Control Ethernet

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the state of the Ethernet adapter.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of Ethernet adapter is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to change the state of Ethernet adapter is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the state of Ethernet adapter is honored.
+- If the value ***On*** is chosen, attempts by the Device User to change the state of Ethernet adapter is honored.

 ### Settings UI Configuration - Allow Device User Control Instant Lock

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change whether or not pressing the Power key causes the device to lock instantly.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change whether or not pressing the Power key causes the device to lock instantly is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to change whether or not pressing the Power key causes the device to lock instantly is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change whether or not pressing the Power key causes the device to lock instantly is honored.
+- If the value ***On*** is chosen, attempts by the Device User to change whether or not pressing the Power key causes the device to lock instantly is honored.

 ### Settings UI Configuration - Allow Device User Control USB

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the state of USB.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the state of USB is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to change the state of USB is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the state of USB is honored.
+- If the value ***On*** is chosen, attempts by the Device User to change the state of USB is honored.

 ### Settings UI Configuration - Allow Device User Control Unknown Sources

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change whether applications can be installed from Unknown Sources.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change whether applications can be installed from Unknown Sources.
+- If the value ***Off*** is chosen, any attempt by the Device User to change whether applications can be installed from Unknown Sources.

-- If the value ***On*** is chosen, then attempts by the Device User to change whether applications can be installed from Unknown Sources.
+- If the value ***On*** is chosen, attempts by the Device User to change whether applications can be installed from Unknown Sources.

 ### Settings UI Configuration - Allow Device User Control WLAN

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to change the configuration of the WLAN adapter.

-- If the value ***Off*** is chosen, then any attempt by the Device User to change the configuration of the WLAN adapter is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to change the configuration of the WLAN adapter is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to change the configuration of the WLAN adapter is honored.
+- If the value ***On*** is chosen, attempts by the Device User to change the configuration of the WLAN adapter is honored.

 ### Settings UI Configuration - Allow Device User to Initiate an Enterprise Reset

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to perform an Enterprise Reset from the Settings Menu.

-- If the value ***Off*** is chosen, then any attempt by the Device User to perform an Enterprise Reset from the Settings Menu is blocked.
+- If the value ***Off*** is chosen, any attempt by the Device User to perform an Enterprise Reset from the Settings Menu is blocked.

-- If the value ***On*** is chosen, then attempts by the Device User to perform an Enterprise Reset from the Settings Menu is honored.
+- If the value ***On*** is chosen, attempts by the Device User to perform an Enterprise Reset from the Settings Menu is honored.

 ### Settings UI Configuration - Use Reduced Version

 This Managed Configuration allows an Administrator using an EMM to configure whether the Full or Reduced version of the Settings Menu is used.

-- If the value ***Off*** is chosen, then when the Device User launches the Settings Menu, the Full version,with support for all settings, is used.
+- If the value ***Off*** is chosen, when the Device User launches the Settings Menu, the Full version,with support for all settings, is used.

-- If the value ***On*** is chosen, then when the Device User launches the Settings Menu, the Reduced version, with support for only a few settings, is used.
+- If the value ***On*** is chosen, when the Device User launches the Settings Menu, the Reduced version, with support for only a few settings, is used.

 ### Settings UI Configuration - Use of Notification Settings Icon

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***Off*** is chosen, then the Device User is blocked from using the Settings Icon on the Notification Panel to launch the Settings UI.
+- If the value ***Off*** is chosen, the Device User is blocked from using the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***On*** is chosen, then the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.
+- If the value ***On*** is chosen, the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

 ### Settings UI Configuration - Use of Settings Slide Out Drawer

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.

-- If the value ***Off*** is chosen, then the Device User is blocked from using the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.
+- If the value ***Off*** is chosen, the Device User is blocked from using the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.

-- If the value ***On*** is chosen, then the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI
+- If the value ***On*** is chosen, the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI

 ### Settings UI Configuration - Use of Tethering and Portable Hotspot

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***Off*** is chosen, then the Device User is blocked from using the Settings UI to configure and utilize Tethering and Portable Hotspot mode.
+- If the value ***Off*** is chosen, the Device User is blocked from using the Settings UI to configure and utilize Tethering and Portable Hotspot mode.

-- If the value ***On*** is chosen, then the Device User is allowed to use the Settings UI to configure and utilize Tethering and Portable Hotspot mode.
+- If the value ***On*** is chosen, the Device User is allowed to use the Settings UI to configure and utilize Tethering and Portable Hotspot mode.

 ## Threat Management Configuration